hashicorp/terraform-provider-aws/docs/add-a-new-service.md

 ## Add a Service Client

-Before new resources are submitted, please raise a separate pull request containing just the new AWS Go SDK service client.
-Doing so will pull the AWS Go SDK service code into the project at the current version.
-Since the AWS Go SDK is updated frequently, these pull requests can easily have merge conflicts or be out of date.
-The maintainers prioritize reviewing and merging these quickly to prevent those situations.
+Before new resources are submitted, please raise a separate pull request containing just the new AWS SDK for Go service client.

-To add an AWS Go SDK service client:
+To add an AWS SDK for Go service client:

+1. Check the file `names/names_data.csv` for the service.
+  If it is already there, you are ready to implement the first [resource](./add-a-new-resource.md) or [data source](./add-a-new-datasource.md).

-- Determine the service identifier using the rule described in [the Naming Guide](naming.md#service-identifier).
+1. Otherwise, determine the service identifier using the rule described in [the Naming Guide](naming.md#service-identifier).

-- In `names/names_data.csv`, add a new line with all the requested information for the service following the guidance in the [`names` README](https://github.com/hashicorp/terraform-provider-aws/blob/main/names/README.md). **_Be very careful when adding or changing data in `names_data.csv`!
-The Provider and generators depend on the file being correct._**
+1. In `names/names_data.csv`, add a new line with all the requested information for the service following the guidance in the [`names` README](https://github.com/hashicorp/terraform-provider-aws/blob/main/names/README.md).
+  **_Be very careful when adding or changing data in `names_data.csv`!
+  The Provider and generators depend on the file being correct.
+  We strongly recommend using an editor with CSV support._**

-- Run the following then submit the pull request:
+1. Run the following then submit the pull request:

   ```sh
   make gen